narakeet/examples/video-audio-sync/script/source.md

   sync: trim
   segment: 0 - 2)

-I hate it when people just keep on talking and don't know when to stop.
+I hate it when people just keep on talking and talking and talking and don't know when to stop.

 ---